 The Link Between FCR and Profitability

-Remember, FCR is essentially a measure of feed efficiency.
-Lower FCR translates to less feed waste.
-With feed being a major expense in livestock production, minimizing waste through optimized FCR directly translates to higher profits.
+Remember, the feed conversion ratio is essentially a measure of feed efficiency.
+A lower feed conversion ratio translates to less feed waste.
+With feed being a major expense in livestock production, minimizing waste through an optimized feed conversion ratio directly translates to higher profits.
 Imagine a dairy farmer who can reduce their FCR by just 0.1.
 As we mentioned earlier, this could represent a 5-8% increase in profit – a substantial boost to their bottom line.

 Detrimental Effects of Poor FCR